abond936/My-Journal/docs/Project.md

 Cards are assigned dimensional and heirarchical tags to facilitate flexible filtering.

-Core Concepts
-- Assignment - Tags are assigned multi-select on creation or edit of the card.
+- Assignment - Tags are assigned multi-select on creation or edit of the card `MacroTagSelector`.
 - Expansion - When a card is saved, the backendcalculates (combines and deduplicates) the full tag lineage (all parents) and stores it on the card document to facilitate queries.
 - Filtering - Filtering logic is executed on the server to avoid Firestore's query limitations.(`getCards`) (`src/lib/services/cardService.ts`)
 - Cache - Tag hierarchy UI display is sourced from a single cached JSON object in Firestore `cache/tagTree`, initiated once on startup and automatically updated by a serverless Cloud Function whenever a tag is changed to ensure fast-loading UI with minimal reads.